 You will be encouraged to engage from the start of the course with legal issues and reflect on what you learn as an integral part of your academic experience.
 A high proportion of your time will be spent working face to face with tutors, developing your understanding of legal issues and particularly the core skills and competencies that legal practitioners are expected to have.

 You will develop an understanding of the different areas of law making and legal practice by visiting the historic courts of central London.
 This year students have observed cases in the Supreme Court, visited other courts and tribunals as part of the Law in Practice module and are visiting the Houses of Parliament.

-Our dedicated Law Careers Advisor, Juliette Chase, has established links with graduate recruiters and can give you the ideas and tips to help you gain a good graduate job.
+Our dedicated Law Careers Adviser, Juliette Chase, has established links with graduate recruiters and can give you the ideas and tips to help you gain a good graduate job.
 She will support you to map out your aptitudes and create a career plan.
-We also provide personalised sessions in CV and application writing, presentations, mock-interviews, and commercial-awareness training, as well as also having opportunities to develop your networking skills.
+We also provide personalised sessions in CV and application writing, presentations, mock-interviews, and commercial-awareness training, as well as giving you opportunities to develop your networking skills.

 Here are some examples of the various modules we currently offer:

 Research, Reasoning and Legal Tools

 Compulsory and/or required modules may change when we review and update programmes.
 Above is a list of modules offered this academic year.